rabeehcv/Spring-Boot/Notes.md

 - @Id - marks a field as a primary key of an entity.
 - @GeneratedValue: Automatically generates values for primary key fields.
 - @PrePersist: used on a method to indicate that it should be called before an entity is persisted to the database.
+- @RequestMapping: used to map HTTP requests to handler methods in a controller.
 - @PostMapping("/create"): This annotation defines a POST HTTP method endpoint with the path /create.
 - @GetMapping("/findall"): This annotation defines a GET HTTP method endpoint with the path /findall.
 - @GetMapping("/findbyid/{id}"): This annotation defines a GET HTTP method endpoint with the path /findbyid/{id}.
 The {id} part is a path variable.